-Include copies of important documents in your preparations such as insurances (life, home, auto), family records, medical records, wills, deeds, social security number, charge and bank accounts information, and tax records.
+Include copies of important documents in your preparations such as insurances (life, home, auto, flood), family records, medical records, wills, deeds, social security number, charge and bank accounts information, and tax records.
 It is best to keep these documents in a waterproof container.
-If there is any information related to operating equipment, or life-saving devices that you rely on, include those as well.
-And also make sure that a trusted friend or family member has a copy of these documents.
+If there is any information related to operating equipment or life-saving devices that you rely on, include those as well.
+Make sure that a trusted friend or family member has a copy of these documents.
 Include the names and numbers of everyone in your personal support network, as well as your medical and disability service providers.

 Include Medications and Medical Supplies

 Many of us take medications or natural health products to manage our disease or use medical supplies on a daily basis.
 Be sure you have what you need on hand to make it on your own for at least a week.
 You should also keep a copy of your prescriptions, as well as dosage or treatment information.
 If it is not possible to have a week-long supply of medicines and supplies, keep as much as possible on hand and talk to your pharmacist or doctor about what else you should do to prepare.
 If you undergo routine treatments administered by a clinic or hospital, or if you receive regular services at home such as home health care, meals, oxygen, or door-to-door transportation, talk to your service providers about their emergency plans.
 Work with them to identify backup service providers within your area and the areas you might evacuate to.
 If you use medical equipment in your home that requires electricity to operate, talk to your healthcare provider about what you can do to prepare for its use during a power outage.

 Create a Personal Support Network